-Vandalism and trespass on the railway is not only reckless, but can cause delays.
+Vandalism and trespass on the railway is reckless and causes delays.
 Here’s what we’re doing to prevent it

 If you see someone trespassing on the railway, please call British Transport Police (BTP) on 0800 40 50 40, text 61016 or dial 999.